bokeh/bokeh/docs/bokeh/source/docs/dev_guide/server.rst

 ==========================

 This chapter is a "deep dive" into Bokeh server's internals.
-It assumes you're already familiar with the information on Bokeh server in :ref:`userguide_server`.
+It assumes you're already familiar with the information on Bokeh server in :ref:`ug_server`.

 You might want to read this if you are: